 Facebook Live has added support for Google's Cast tech.
 That means you can send a Facebook Live broadcasts to a TV.
 Just make sure your mobile device and the TV with Chromecast are on the same Wi-Fi network.
 Then, simply open a Facebook Live broadcast and hit the Cast icon that appears on the screen.
 It's like casting any other content from your phone, such as a YouTube video, only it's a Facebook live stream.

-Google Home could easily beat Amazon Echo - if it offered more integrations and skills.
-The addition of Netflix support is a major step in the right direction.
-Google's voice-activated speaker now recognises when you ask it to play Netflix shows.
-With your voice, you can ask its assistant to skip episodes, pause and resume playback, switch on captions, and even rewind what you’re watching.
+Google's voice-activated speaker will recognise when you ask it to play Netflix shows and with the proper setup, all you to control your TV with your voice.
+You'll be able to ask its assistant to skip episodes, pause and resume playback, switch on captions, and even rewind what you’re watching.

 Keep in mind you can also do all this with YouTube videos.
 All you have to do is sign into your YouTube account through the Google Home app.
 Once you're all set, you can start controlling Netflix or YouTube using your Google Home.
 You can say things like “OK Google, play House of Cards from Netflix on my TV" or "OK Google, pause Stranger Things on my TV" or "Play John Oliver videos from YouTube on my TV".